-Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with its financial liabilities.
+Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with its financial liabilities as they come due.
 OBSI is exposed to this risk mainly in respect of its accounts payable.
 Accounts payable are generally paid within the credit terms.